desmond8643/song_list_code/README.md

 This website is inspired by a rhythm game.
 Created with React.
 The main purpose of this website is to practice coding and self-use.

+## About Database and Backend
+For some data, I find that it is more convenient to store in a database instead within the frontend with an object, so chose to store in Firebase Firestore because it does not need a backend.
+However, there are some limitation with Firestore (such as only 50000 reads per day), so I chose to use MongoDB.
+As MongoDB need a backend to get the data, so I created a backend application with Node.js and do fetching in React.

-How the database works
+## How the database works

+# song
-id is the unique identifier for a song
+_id is the unique identifier for a song
 - To access common attributes such as thumbnail and title

 chartLevels.id is a unique identifier for the chart